basho/basho_docs/content/riak/ts/1.4.0/using/security/sources-management.md

 ### Client vs. Server Cipher Order

-By default, Riak prefers the cipher order that you set on the server, i.e. the [`honor_cipher_order`](/riak/kv/2.1.4/configuring/reference/#security) setting is set to `on`.
+By default, Riak TS prefers the cipher order setting, `honor_cipher_order`, to be set to `on`.
 If you prefer, however, that clients' preferred cipher order dictate which cipher is chosen, set `honor_cipher_order` to `off`.

-> **Note on Erlang versions**
->
-> Riak's default cipher order behavior has the potential to crash Erlang VMs that do not support it.
-Erlang VMs that are known to support it include Basho's patched version of Erlang R16.
-Instructions on installing it can be found in [Installing Erlang](/riak/kv/2.1.4/setup/installing/source/erlang).
-This issue should not affect Erlang 17.0 and later.

 ## Enabling SSL

-In order to use any authentication or authorization features, you must enable SSL for Riak. **SSL is disabled by default**, but you will need to enable it prior to enabling security.
+In order to use any authentication or authorization features, you must enable SSL for Riak TS.

+**SSL is disabled by default**, but you will need to enable it prior to enabling security.
 If you are using [Protocol Buffers](/riak/kv/2.1.4/developing/api/protocol-buffers/) as a transport protocol for Riak (which we strongly recommend), enabling SSL on a given node requires only that you specify a [host and port](/riak/kv/2.1.4/configuring/reference/#client-interfaces) for the node as well as a [certification configuration](#certificate-configuration).

 If, however, you are using the [HTTP API](/riak/kv/2.1.4/developing/api/http) for Riak and would like to